110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Kodak Ektar 100 Color 100 Sharpest color film, minimal grain

-Bob Janes — modified 110 cartridges for reloading with 16mm film
+Bob Janes — modified 110 cassettes for reloading with 16mm film

-To reload, you need a 110 cartridge.
-Basically, there are two ways: modify an existing original cartridge, or use a cartridge specially designed for reloading.
+To load, you need a 110 cassette.
+Basically, there are two ways: Modify an existing original cassette, or use a cassette specially designed for reloading.

-Bob Janes has documented in detail on 35mmc how to modify old Lomography or Fukkatsu cartridges for reloading.
+Bob Janes documented in detail on 35mmc how to modify old Lomography or Fukkatsu cassettes for reloading.
 His approach in three iterations:

-• Mk1 — Without backing paper: Cut open film chamber, insert sleeve made from exposed film, load longer film strip (>24 exposures possible).
+• Mk1 — Without Backing Paper: Cut open the film chamber, insert sleeve made from exposed film, load longer film strip (>24 exposures possible).
 Downside: No frame counter display.

-• Mk2 — With backing paper: Cut cassette closer to the exposed film chamber, reuse original backing paper.
+• Mk2 — With Backing Paper: Cut the cassette closer to the exposed film chamber, reuse the original backing paper.
 Frame counter works, standard 24 exposures.

-• Mk3 — Fully open lid: Entire top as removable lid — easiest loading.
-Backing paper seals the gap itself.
+• Mk3 — Fully open lid: Entire top as a removable lid — easiest loading.
+Backing Paper seals the gap itself.

-Warning: What you must watch for with every cassette
+Warning: What you need to watch for with every cassette

-Whether modified or new: light tightness is key.
-The original seam at the cassette bottom has no overlap — that’s where most light leaks occur.
+Whether modified or new: Light tightness is key.
+The original seam at the cassette bottom has no overlap — most light leaks occur there.
 Tape alone isn’t always enough (Bob Janes showed that exposed film as a sleeve isn’t completely light-tight).
-Backing paper is the most reliable light protection.
+Backing Paper is the most reliable light protection.

 Alternatively, there are cassettes specially designed for reloading — like our Ausgeknipst cassette made of PLA+.
 Advantages over DIY modification:

-• Take-up spool: No fiddling with loose film ends — wind film, slide in, done
+• Spool: No fiddling with loose film ends — spool the film, slide it in, done

 • Film transport compatibility: Break point for cameras with sprocket gear (e.g. Agfamatic)